jameskermode/f90wrap/examples/mockderivetype/readme.rst

    separate, used module.
  * the defined type also contain a logical, integer, real and vector.
  * tests that subroutines not explicitly provided are not wrapped.
  * tests that top-level subroutines are wrapped properly if provided.
-NOTE: not working
  * tests that module-level variables in used modules are accessible
  * running "python test.py" after making the example tests the pythonic wrapper.